The first two comments from the

 Pendulum effect,

-that is when the nose swings through in pitch after the initial
+that is when the nose swings one or more times through the

 slide and fall through, doesn't matter.
-It must not however be
+Judgement of the vertical down

 |